Christmas Flintstone: Production

 First broadcast in 1964, the episode was produced and directed by Joseph Barbera and William Hanna, under Hanna-Barbera.

 Legacy

 Turner Home Entertainment released the episode on VHS as "How The Flintstones Saved Christmas".
 Warner Home Video released the episode on DVD in Region 1 on October 2, 2007, along with the 1994 special A Flintstones Christmas Carol.

 "Christmas Flintstone" marked the first of four Christmas-themed The Flintstones animated works.
 It is followed by A Flintstone Christmas (1977), A Flintstone Family Christmas (1993) and A Flintstones Christmas Carol (1994).

+"Christmas Flintstone" is spoofed in the Robot Chicken episode "May Cause Indecision...Or Not", where the Great Gazoo appears to Fred and tells him that his society's celebration of a holiday has created a disruption in the time-space continuum.